-Remember when you dated, and you took any opportunity to praise your newfound soulmate?
+Remember when you dated, and you looked for any opportunity to praise your newfound soulmate?
 Well, it worked then, and it will work now.
-Praising your soulmate is not a way to flatter them into doing what you want, sincere praises truly reflect how you should always be thinking of them and about them.
-It overwhelms any negative thoughts you may be entertaining.
-In other words, praises move your thinking in the right direction, toward heartfelt gratitude that you married them and love them.
-It is especially true when you donât feel like it.
-That is the time to shift the mind, to smile, and remind them how handsome or beautiful they are and how happy you are together.
+Praising your soulmate is not a way to flatter them into doing what you want, it truly reflects how we should always be thinking of them and about them.
+Overwhelming any negative thoughts that creep in with right thoughts of how wonderful they are.
+In other words, direct your thinking in the right direction, toward heartfelt gratitude that we married them and love them.
+Especially when you donā€™t feel like it, that is the time to shift the mind, smile, and remind them how handsome or beautiful they are and how happy you are to be together.

-#2 Ignore the âProblemsâ Between You
+#2 Ignore the ā€œProblemsā€ Between You

-Yes, I know this runs contrary to what every therapist and traditional marriage counselor will tell you, but remember, I made my living as a divorce mediator because of the terrible advice that âyou should talk things outâ.
+Yes, I know this runs contrary to what every therapist and traditional marriage counselor will tell you but that’s because western psychological approach to marriage is a ā€œfind the problems and fix themā€ approach.
 NO!
 You should NOT talk things out.
-That will only bring both your attention to what bugs you and them.
-They will naturally reciprocate with their complaints, and BAM!
-You are soon in a full-fledged no-winner, no-win, argument and both of you will walk away frustrated and angry.
-The best thing for you to do is challenge your own thinking and motivation to make sure you are doing your best as their soulmate, understanding they have free will and that their opinions are theirs, and are all fine even when they donât match your own.
-Reaching into your heart to express love is the right way to lift your marriage up, not by reaching âagreements.â It is love that got you married and love that will keep you married.
+That will only bring your attention to what your spouse is doing that bugs you and then they will naturally reciprocate and, BAM!
+You are in a full-fledged no-winner, no-win, argument and both of you will walk away frustrated and angry.
+The best thing for you to do is challenge your own motivation, making sure you are doing your best to express only love, and understanding, remembering they have free will and their opinions are theirs and so are all fine.

 Seek Guidance from Our